 Call for Organized Sessions

-The Society for the Study of the Indigenous Languages of the Americas (SSILA) is planning to hold its next annual winter meeting online from January 24 to 26, 2025.
+The Society for the Study of the Indigenous Languages of the Americas (SSILA) is planning to hold its next annual winter meeting jointly with the Linguistic Society of America (LSA) New Orleans, Louisiana (January 8 to 11, 2026) and Online (January 17 to 18, 2026).
 SSILA meetings encourage scholars to present on a wide range of topics centered on any aspect of Indigenous languages in the Americas.

 Call for Organized Session Proposals